 Training, qualifications & experience

-I am a qualified Integrative Counsellor and Psychotherapist.
-I completed my trainings at The Minster Centre in London, a leading training institute in Integrative Counselling and Psychotherapy.
-The Minster Centre are committed to interweaving theoretical experitse, clincial practice and self-development for all training psychotherapists.
+I am a qualified Integrative Psychotherapist holding postgraduate diplomas and a Masters in Integrative Counselling and Psychotherapy.
+I completed my training at The Minster Centre in London, a leading training institute in Integrative Counselling and Psychotherapy.
+The Minster Centre are committed to interweaving theoretical expertise, clinical practice and self-development for all training psychotherapists.
 As a therapist our own sense of self and inner understanding is highly influential to how effective we are as practitioners.
 My ethos is I cannot ask my clients to search for truths within themselves if I am not willing to do so myself also.

 My Master's research thesis was on working with the mind-body in processing trauma.
 This paid close attention to working with clients in an embodied-relational way in integrating trauma.